 All the Firebase services have successfully completed the ISO 27001, ISO 27017, ISO 27018 and SOC 1, SOC 2, and SOC 3 evaluation and certification process.

-You will soon!
+You can currently grab Swift snippets from Play Web.
+More advanced functionality will be rolling out soon.
 This is a very big feature and one we are putting a lot of thought behind.
 We want this feature to be useful for both designers and engineers.

 Yes!
-We are rolling out the ability to integrate external JSON files into Play.
-We are targeting early 2021 for this feature.
+We will be rolling out the ability to integrate external JSON files into Play.

 You can!
 Right now you can upload your own photo assets via your phone.
 We also have integrations with Unsplash, Pexels and the Noun Project for stock photos, videos and SVGs respectively.
-We will also be launching Play's Web Asset Repository, which will make uploading images, videos, SVGs and custom fonts very seamless.
+Our users also have access to Play Web, where you can upload images, SVGs, and custom fonts.